Office of Special Education and Rehabilitative Services, Department of Education.

 Proposed priority and requirements.

 The mission of the Office of Special Education and Rehabilitative Services (OSERS) is to improve early childhood, educational, and employment outcomes and raise expectations for all people with disabilities, their families, their communities, and the Nation.
-As such, the Department of Education (Department) proposes a priority and requirements under the Technical Assistance on State Data Collection program.
-The Department may use this priority and these requirements for competitions in fiscal year (FY) 2019 and later years.
-We take this action to focus attention on an identified national need to provide technical assistance (TA) to improve the capacity of States to meet the data collection requirements under Part B of the Individuals with Disabilities Education Act (IDEA).
-This Center would support States in collecting, reporting, and determining how to best analyze and use their data to establish and meet high expectations for each child with a disability and would customize its TA to meet each State's specific needs.
+As such, the Department of Education (Department) proposes a funding priority and requirements under the Technical Assistance on State Data Collection program.
+The Department may use the proposed priority for competitions in fiscal year (FY) 2020 and later years.
+We take this action to focus attention on an identified national need to provide technical assistance (TA) to improve the capacity of States to meet the data collection requirements under Parts B and C of the Individuals with Disabilities Education Act (IDEA).
+The National Technical Assistance Center to Improve State Capacity to Collect, Report, Analyze, and Use Accurate IDEA Part B and Part C Fiscal Data (Fiscal Data Center) would support States in collecting, reporting, and determining how to best analyze and use their IDEA Part B and C fiscal data to establish and meet high expectations for each child with a disability and would customize its TA to meet each State's specific needs.

 Submit your comments through the Federal eRulemaking Portal or via postal mail, commercial delivery, or hand delivery.
 We will not accept comments submitted by fax or by email or those submitted after the comment period.
 To ensure that we do not receive duplicate copies, please submit your comments only once.
 In addition, please include the Docket ID at the top of your comments.

-Postal Mail, Commercial Delivery, or Hand Delivery: If you mail or deliver your comments about the proposed priority and requirements, address them to Richelle Davis, U.S. Department of Education, 400 Maryland Avenue SW, Room 5172, Potomac Center Plaza, Washington, DC 20202-5108.
+Postal Mail, Commercial Delivery, or Hand Delivery: If you mail or deliver your comments, address them to Charles Kniseley, U.S. Department of Education, 400 Maryland Avenue SW, Room 5133, Potomac Center Plaza, Washington, DC 20202-5076.

 Privacy Note: The Department's policy is to make all comments received from members of the public available for public viewing in their entirety on the Federal eRulemaking Portal at www.regulations.gov.
 Therefore, commenters should be careful to include in their comments only information that they wish to make publicly available.